 Non-Domestic Ratepayers are able to challenge the Valuation Office Agency's assessment of the Rateable Value for their property, which if successful will result in a reduction in future payments and in some cases a refund of previously levied rates.
-16 such appeals relating to 14 separate hereditaments were outstanding with the Valuation Office Agency as at the 31 March 2023.
-Given the inherent uncertainty around the financial impact of such appeals, a provision of £506k has been established on the basis of past experience.
-This represents an decrease of £2,256k on the previously held provision as 2022/23 is the final year that the Valuation Office Agency 2017 Rateable Value list applies, with no further appeals permitted against Rateable Values on this list after this period.
+184 such appeals relating to 160 separate hereditaments were outstanding with the Valuation Office Agency as at the 31 March 2024.
+Given the inherent uncertainty around the financial impact of such appeals, a provision of £2,921k has been established on the basis of past experience.
+This represents an increase of £2,415k on the previously held provision.
+Since 2023/24 is the first year that the Valuation Office Agency 2023 Rateable Value list applies, and check and challenge cases for 2017 Rateable Value list have been re-asserted as live.